 Before we start our conversation with this week’s featured person, I want you to stop for a second and think about your body.
 What has your body been through?
 You see, when it comes to your story/journey/and experiences, your body holds just as much about who you are as your mind and your soul.
-Every scar, ache, blemish etc. could tell a story of its own about who you are.
+Every scar, ache, blemish could tell a story of its own about who you are.
 However, we often forget about our bodies (I know I do).
-We may not think about or appreciate the fact that in order to even read this sentence your eye is making around four movements per second to stay constantly focused on this task.
+We may not think about or appreciate the fact that to even read this sentence your eye is making around four movements per second to stay consistently focused on this task.
 Our bodies matter, and we may not appreciate that statement in the same way as someone who has had a specific function of their bodies disabled.
 What if you woke up one morning and couldn’t walk, talk, see, or hear?
-Things you do every day without thought are now gone, and adjusting to this disability becomes apart of your normalcy in order to maintain some sort routine.
-What would your attitude be like?
+Things you do every day without thought are now gone, and adjusting to this disability becomes apart of your normalcy to maintain some sort of routine.
+What would be your attitude?
 How would you handle it?
-What would your relationship with your body look like?
-Think about it…and then let’s talk with Ms. Lizzy Pritchet.
+How would your relationship with your body look?
+Think about it, and then let’s talk with Ms. Lizzy Pritchet.

 Despite her situation, Lizzy is still one active woman!
-She’s great at getting out and doing it all!
+She’s excellent at getting out and doing it all!
 With all that you have going on, is there any one thing you specifically have your sights on in the future for yourself, Lizzy?
-“Before, I did everything.. fitness, motocross, played guitar, participated in every sport, rock climbing etc. Now, since I can’t do physical activities, I’m doing a bunch of projects, getting involved with Andy Bell and DCB Outdoors (See Anthony Around Town Feature #9), I have my public speaking, therapy twice a week, Toastmasters…I want to do everything!
-But I’m actually in the process of getting a stem cell treatment.
+“Before, I did everything.. fitness, motocross, played guitar, participated in every sport, rock climbing etc. Now, since I can’t do physical activities, I’m doing a bunch of projects, getting involved with Andy Bell and DCB Outdoors (Andy Bell: A True Outdoors Man), I have my public speaking, therapy twice a week, Toastmasters…I want to do everything!
+I’m actually in the process of getting a stem cell treatment.
 I got this first treatment done at the end of February, and so far I actually have more sensation in my abdomen then ever before; I could actually feel my stomach grumbling and I couldn’t before!
 The other day I told my mom that I felt like I had a blister on my heel.
-She kind of looked at me, but she ended up taking off my sock and sure enough, the skin was raw on my heel.
-And so, I’m really excited about that.
+She kind of looked at me, but she ended up taking off my sock, and sure enough, the skin was raw on my heel.
+I’m really excited about that.
 I sometimes have a hard time of focusing on just one thing, but I am excited about that.”

 That is very exciting, Lizzy!
 We’ll all keep you in our thoughts and prayers!
 Are there any other areas of your life that you’re still working through?
 “In this injury, most things are obstacles.
 That sounds like a complaint, but that’s just the reality of this injury.
-But, there’s one specific thing…time management.
+However, there’s one specific thing…time management.
 Like I’ve said, I want to do everything!
-My honest desire is to be a motivational speaker; I love when kids come up to me afterward and you can tell they’re so thankful because something I said spoke to them.
-But I guess finding the time to pursue both my body and motivational speaking is huge for me.
-I want to be able to heal and do that.
-But I know God’s got me.
+My honest desire is to be a motivational speaker; I love when kids come up to me afterward, and you can tell they’re so thankful because something I said spoke to them.
+I guess finding the time to pursue both my body and motivational speaking is huge for me.
+I want to be able to heal and do that, but I know God’s got me.
 I’ve tried acupuncture, infrared therapy, searched out a healer, I’ve done all these things in hopes of getting healed.
-But finally I said, not too long ago, that I’m just going to surrender it all to God; I don’t think He wants me to give up.”
+Finally, I said, not too long ago, that I’m just going to surrender it all to God; I don’t think He wants me to give up.”

 What a great quote and you can definitely tell that Lizzy means those words.
 Her joy for life was very transparent throughout our interview, as well as her joy for our city!
 Lizzy, you love Elko, don’t you?
 “I love Elko.
 I love all the people.
 People (in my opinion) are a lot kinder in smaller towns because we have that closeness in our relationships.
 People that don’t even know me have helped me out.
 I couldn’t imagine having this injury in a big city.
 Not that people in big cities don’t care about other people, but they may not have the same kinds of emotional ties to those around them.
 More people than I can name come up to me when I’m out around town and thank me for sharing my story.
 No, thank you!
 Thank you for telling me that my story has encouraged somebody!
 I just don’t think you’d find that sort of thing in a big town because they don’t see the same people all the time around town.
 When I was in San Diego they didn’t have the genuine connection with everybody; they were nice but you could tell they weren’t necessarily interested in being friends.
 It’s so cool that everyone here enjoys their relationships with each other and genuinely hopes to see you again!”